 The Company will request an Acquirer to submit to the Company in the form separately prescribed by the Company a legally binding document which includes an undertaking that the Acquirer will comply with the procedures set out in the Plan (signed by, or affixed with the name and seal of, the representative of the Acquirer and to which no or conditions or reservations are attached) and a qualification certificate of the person who signed or affixed its name and seal to that document (collectively, "Acquirer's Statement") before commencing or effecting the Acquisition.
 The Acquirer's Statement must include the name, address or location of headquarters, location of offices, the governing law for establishment, name of the representative, contact information in Japan for the Acquirer and an outline of the intended Acquisition.
-The Acquirer's Statement and the Acquisition Document set out in (c) below must be written in Japanese.
+The Acquirer's Statement, Acquisition Document set out in (c) below and other reference materials that the Acquirer submits to the Company or the Independent Committee must be written in Japanese.